H4HWV2011/msjarvis-public-docs/discipline/A_ReadMe.md

 The discipline draws on mathematics and physics, critical and economic geography, soundscape ecology, military geography, genealogy, theology, and indigenous and local knowledge.
 It is both descriptive and constructive — not only mapping how extraction works, but designing and testing democratic alternatives to it.

-The Appalachian case — instantiated through Ms. Jarvis, MountainShares, and The Commons — is the founding worked example.
+The Appalachian case — instantiated through Ms. Allis, MountainShares, and The Commons — is the founding worked example.
 It demonstrates that the theory can be made operational, audited, and lived by real communities in real places.

 ---